The delta variant and kids: Parents’ questions answered

 In addition, we must use the same measures we have all along to protect vaccinated and unvaccinated children, he said: “Be thoughtful about what you’re doing, where you’re going, and outdoors is safer than in.
 In larger crowds, wear a mask.
 And that applies to kids down to 2.”

-The vaccine is effective in preventing severe disease among recipients, which is a vaccine’s job, Bartlett said.
+The vaccine is effective in preventing severe disease among recipients, which is a vaccine’s job, said Allison Bartlett, a pediatric infectious-disease specialist with University of Chicago Medicine.
 “But it doesn’t protect them from getting infected at all,” she said.
 The best way to avoid the delta variant is just what we’ve been told so far.
 “Kids playing outdoors together at a playground is reasonable without masks now, even if they’re not vaccinated,” she said.
 “But when crowds get bigger or move indoors, masking by everyone is important to keep kids safe.”

 Should I keep my unvaccinated children away from grandparents or other older people?